Overview

 2. Add <DayPilotCalendar> to the component template.

-5. To enable the resource calendar mode, add viewType: "Resources" to the config.
+3. To enable the resource calendar mode, add a viewType="Resources" prop.

 <template>